CLU-MSCP/bedics/index.md

 # Professional Development Resources

 Below are a list of resources for your own professional developmment.
-There is a fun and lively group of researchers and statisticians on various social media platforms including Twitter and Facebook.
-You are encouraged to engage this community for both knowledge and inspiration.
+These inlcude professional organization to join as well as other outlets to learn about statistics and research.
+You are encouraged to engage these communities for both knowledge and inspiration.

 ## Professional Organizations and Conferences